 After you have shaped the scones into a large circle on parchment paper, place the scones into the freezer for 10-15 minutes while your oven preheats.
 This helps the coconut oil re-solidify before baking and ensures you will get those air bubbles to form so you can make crumbly, light, and moist scones.

-When you’re ready to bake your scones, just remove the scone dough from the freezer and cut into 8 even slices!
+When you're ready to bake your scones, just remove the scone dough from the freezer and cut it into 8 even slices!
 Finally, bake, top with a vegan lemon glaze and candied lemon slices, and take a bit huge bite of these delicious scones.

 I hope you enjoy these wonderful Vegan Lemon Scones with candied lemons!!